Samantha Bheenick PgDip CBT MBABCP

 In the first session, I will conduct a full assessment with you to gather relevant information about your current difficulties and think about what you would like to gain from therapy.
 I will explain more about what to expect from the sessions, how I can help, and give you the chance to think about if that is something you would like to give a go.

-Sessions last for one hour and we would agree an initial number of sessions before having a review of your progress.
+Sessions of CBT last for one hour and we would agree an initial number of sessions before having a review of your progress.
 Evidence does suggest that best progress is made if sessions are carried out regularly; however, I also recognise that finances can be tight and that everyone has other commitments in life, so obviously this is flexible and I would not expect you to plan more sessions than you think you can manage.

 Maps & Directions